 Jesus Himself said: ‘whatever things you ask when you pray, believe that you receive them, and you will have them’ (Mark 11:24) – and this must include healing.
 Here, Jesus links our words and our faith to prayer and reaching out to God.
 So it is OK to pray (ask God) for healing!
 Jesus also said,

 Asking the Father ‘in the name of Jesus’ really means we come in His stead against the sickness, just as though Jesus Himself is there to heal.
-Our words and our faith alone are insufficient; we must acknowledge the healing power of the Holy Spirit acting through us when we stand proxy for Jesus over a sick person.
+False prophets must realise that our words and our faith alone are insufficient; we must acknowledge the healing power of the Holy Spirit acting through us when we stand proxy for Jesus over a sick person.
 Peter understood this when he said:

 He didn’t say ‘Aeneas, repeat Isiah 53 verse 5 and have strong faith in the words you say’!